 - 1 small red hot chili pepper

 - 1 lime

-- Serve with chopped green onions, chopped parley and some lime wedges.
+- Serve the stuffed chilies garnished with some omelet pieces, some chopped green onions, and lime wedges.